Typhonragewind/meshcentral-docker/README.md

             - ./meshcentral/user_files:/opt/meshcentral/meshcentral-files
 ```

-If you do not wish to use the prebuilt image, you can also easily build it yourself.
+If you do not wish to use the prebuilt images, you can also easily build it yourself.
 Just make sure to include **config.json.template** and **startup.sh** in the same directory if you do not change the Dockerfile.

+Additionally, due to some strange bugs in some edge cases, there are also prebuilt images with the necessary libs already preloaded.

+## Tags

+These tags are available both in Dockerhub or ghcr.io

+### Regular Images
+typhonragewind/meshcentral:latest
+typhonragewind/meshcentral:preloadlibs-latest
+typhonragewind/meshcentral:<specific version number>
+typhonragewind/meshcentral:preloadlibs-<specific version number>

+### MongoDB Images
+typhonragewind/meshcentral:mongodb-latest
+typhonragewind/meshcentral:preloadlibs-mongodb-latest
+typhonragewind/meshcentral:mongodb-<specific version number>
+typhonragewind/meshcentral:preloadlibs-mongodb-<specific version number>

 ## Final words